SergejKasper/VisualCSV/README.md

-# datenmanager
+# VisualCSV - Manage your CSVs with a nicer visual interface.

-> An electron-vue project
+> An electron-vue project to visualize CSV stuff.

 ## Build Setup